Philip Sidney, 1st Baron De L'Isle and Dudley

-Philip Charles Shelley Sidney, 1st Baron De L'Isle and Dudley GCH (11 March 1800 – 4 March 1851) was a British Tory politician.
+Philip Charles Shelley Sidney, 1st Baron De L'Isle and Dudley (11 March 1800 – 4 March 1851), was a British Tory politician.

 Early life

-Sidney was the only son of Sir John Shelley-Sidney, 1st Baronet and Henrietta Hunloke.
-The poet Percy Bysshe Shelley was his cousin.
+Sidney was the only son of Sir John Shelley-Sidney, 1st Baronet, and Henrietta Hunloke.
+The poet Percy Bysshe Shelley was his first cousin.
 He was educated at Eton and Christ Church, Oxford.

 Marriage and issue

 On 13 August 1825, he married Lady Sophia FitzClarence, illegitimate daughter of King William IV and his mistress, the actress Dorothea Jordan.
 Lord and Lady De L'Isle and Dudley had four children: